 Taking a trip to Thailand for the first time?
-Living in Thailand is much different to what you may be used to.
-Here are some basic practical information you can keep in mind when you live in Thailand so your stay in the Land of Smiles will be one unforgettable experience.
+Here are some basic practical information you can keep in mind so your stay in the Land of Smiles will be one unforgettable experience.

 Thailand is seven hours ahead of GMT, so make sure you set your timepiece and other devices upon your arrival.

-Travelers’ cheques get a better rate with a commission of 1% of amount plus B.3 per cheque cashed.
-Visa and Master card holders can get cash advance of up to USD500 a day through some branches of local banks.
+Travelers’ cheques get a better rate with a commission of 1% of the amount plus B.3 per cheque cashed.
+Visa and Master cardholders can get cash advance of up to USD500 a day through some branches of local banks.
 ATM accepting debit cards are also available all around Bangkok and in many smaller towns.

 Being a gateway for tourists, Thailand knows how to make things easy for visitors.
 There are after all very few countries in the world that would purposely make provision for overstaying by one month or more will land you in serious trouble.